Writing tests

 assert ret.result is None

-assert "would have" in ret.comment
+assert "would have created" in ret.comment

 assert ret.changes